 •Rationale: to allow for the expression of family life and to encourage social interaction and creative role-play while playing with familiar props, to foster care-taking role-play and allow for the discussion of emotions and feelings.
 To help support reflection on life experiences (e.g. getting a shot at the doctors).

-•Skills: creative role-play, peer interaction, social problem solving, symbolic representation, reflection on previous experiences, collaboration and community building, turn-taking, perspective taking, body awareness and identification.
+•Skills: creative role-play, peer interaction, social problem solving, symbolic representation, imaginative transformation, use of expressive and receptive language.

 Language and Literacy

 •Materials: the writing center has a variety of writing utensils, paper, envelopes, staplers, tape, scissors, and magazine clippings featuring facial features, up-close pictures of children's faces, letter puzzles